ftaisdeal/python_slide_show/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License** (CC BY-NC 4.0).

+### What this means:
+- ✅ **You can**: Use, modify, and share this software freely for personal, educational, and research purposes
+- ✅ **You can**: Create derivative works and improvements (with attribution)
+- ❌ **You cannot**: Use this software for commercial purposes or sell it
+- 📝 **You must**: Provide appropriate attribution when sharing or modifying

+For the complete license terms, see the [LICENSE](LICENSE) file or visit [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

+**Note**: This non-commercial license ensures the SlideShow software remains free and accessible while preventing commercial exploitation.

 ## Acknowledgments